skooch/hayaku/README.md

 # hayaku

-### Develop stuff using docker on Vultr extremely quickly
+### Develop stuff using Docker on Vultr extremely quickly

 **This tool is unfinished and not ready for public consumption, here's whats left to do:**